opensearch-project/documentation-website/_security/multi-tenancy/tenant-index.md

 - **Global** - This tenant is shared between every OpenSearch Dashboards user.
 It does allow for sharing objects among users who have access to it.
 - **Custom** - Administrators can create custom tenants and assign them to specific roles.
 Once created, these tenants can then provide spaces for specific groups of users.

-The global tenant is not a *primary* tenant that replicates its content in a private tenant.
+The global tenant is not a *primary* tenant in the sense that it replicates its content in a private tenant.
 To the contrary, if you make a change to your global tenant, you won't see that change reflected in your private tenant.
 Some example changes include, but are not limited to:

 - Change advanced settings
 - Create visualizations